andycowl/octopress/source/_posts/2010-11-26-an-evening-with-james-cracknell.markdown

-Cracknell answered a question about how he motivated himself and he referred to a note scribbled on a blackboard in a History classroom he had seen earlier that evening on a tour of his old s

 Cracknell answered a question about how he motivated himself and he referred to a note scribbled on a blackboard in a History classroom he had seen earlier that evening on a tour of his old school.
 Some wag had written 'All things must pass' which summed up his attitude pretty well.